 You see, the face is closing throughout the entire downswing and if you move the golf ball up in your stance, the face will be more closed at impact than if the ball is farther back.
 Make sure you watch the video I linked to above if this isn't clear.

 TAKE YOUR DRIVING TO THE NEXT LEVEL

-The rest of the new Premium video explains how to blast the ball your maximum distance by making the necessary setup adjustments for the driver with the Rotary Swing Tour.
+The rest of this Premium video explains how to blast the ball your maximum distance by making the necessary setup adjustments for the driver.

 Want to Hit Your Longest Drives...
 EVER?